 What Is Botox?

 Botox is the trade name of a neurotoxin produced by the bacterium Clostridium botulinum.
-The toxin is called botulinum toxin type A. In large quantities, it is deadly, but in small, controlled doses, it relaxes muscles that cause medical or cosmetic issues.
+The toxin is called botulinum toxin type A. In small, controlled doses it is used to relax muscles that cause medical or cosmetic issues.

 Today, Botox is commonly used as an umbrella term for all neurotoxin injectables, such as Dysport and Xeomin.
-However, these products are not interchangeable with Botox.
+However, these products are not exactly the same as Botox.
 To get a better understanding of how other FDA-approved botulinum toxin injectables compare to Botox, read our articles on Botox vs. Xeomin, Botox vs. Dysport, and Botox vs. Jeuveau.

-Botox is made by purifying the bacterium using different acids to leave only the botulinum toxin and certain proteins.
-Sodium chloride is also added to the solution, which is clear, without any color and odor.
+Botox is made by purifying the bacterium using different acids to leave only botulinum toxin and certain proteins.
+Sodium chloride is also added to the solution.

 What Is Botox Used For?

-Botox is used in the medical and cosmetic industries.
+Botox is used for medicinal and cosmetic purposes.
 When injected into specific muscles, botulinum toxin causes their controlled weakening.

 The FDA has approved Botox for the following medical conditions: